Getting Around in London

 Taking a bike onto public transport isn't easy because of overcrowding during rush hour.
 Non-folding bikes can only be taken onto limited sections of the Tube and the National Rail network outside of peak hours.
 For this reason, folding bicycles have become more popular in London.

 Walking in London

 Whenever it is possible, walk.
-It is the best way to see the city and central London is very easy to tackle on foot, as long as new arrivals have either a paper map or a navigation application on their phone.
-Just remember when crossing the street that cars drive on the left.
+It is the best way to see the city and central London is exceedingly easy to tackle on foot, as long as new arrivals have either a physical map or a navigation application on their phone.
+Just remember, when crossing the street, that cars drive on the left.

 Driving in London

 Most Londoners avoid driving, especially in the centre of town, and it is a good idea for expats to follow their example.
 However, people living south of the river or outside of Zone 2, and expats with children, do often choose to own a car.

 Expats might find the best option is to rent a car in London, which is a good compromise between relying exclusively on public transportation and owning a car.